A resolution of the inclusive flavor-breaking $\tau$ $|V_{us}|$ puzzle: Introduction

 The result is necessarily independent of $s_0$ and $w$ so long as all input is reliable.
 Assumptions employed in evaluating $\delta R^{w,OPE}_{V+A}(s_0)$ can thus be tested for self-consistency by varying $w$ and $s_0$.
 OPE assumptions entering the conventional implementation of the FB FESR approach in fact produce $\vert V_{us}\vert$ displaying significant $w$- and $s_0$-dependence~\cite{kmcwvus}.

-The $>3\sigma$ low $\vert V_{us}\vert$ results noted above are produced by a conventional implementation of the general FB FESR framework, Eq.~(\ref{tauvussolution}), in which a single $s_0$ ($s_0=m_\tau^2$) and single weight ($w=w_\tau$), are employed~\cite{gamizetal}.
+The low $\vert V_{us}\vert$ results noted above are produced by a conventional implementation of the general FB FESR framework, Eq.~(\ref{tauvussolution}), in which a single $s_0$ ($s_0=m_\tau^2$) and single weight ($w=w_\tau$), are employed~\cite{gamizetal}.
 This restriction allows the $ij=ud$ and $us$ spectral integrals to be determined from the inclusive $ud$ and $us$ branching fractions alone, but precludes carrying out $s_0$- and $w$-independence tests.
 Since $w_\tau$ has degree $3$, $\delta R^{w_\tau,OPE}_{V+A}(s_0)$ receives contributions up to dimension $D=8$.
 While $D=2$ and $4$ contributions, determined by $\alpha_s$ and the quark masses and condensates~\cite{flag2016,bckd2ope,ckd4ope,PDG,hpqcdcondratio}, are known, $D>4$ contributions are not.
-In the conventional implementation, $D=6$ contributions are estimated using the vacuum saturation approximation (VSA) and $D=8$ contributions neglected~\cite{gamizetal,kmcwvus}.
-These assumptions are potentially dangerous since the FB V+A VSA estimate involves a very strong double cancellation{\footnote{A factor of $\sim 3$ reduction occurs when the individual $ud$ and $us$ V+A sums are formed, and a further factor of $\sim 6$ reduction when the FB $ud-us$ V+A difference is formed.}}, and the VSA is known to be badly violated, in a channel-dependent manner, from studies in the non-strange sector~\cite{dv7}.
+In the conventional implementation, $D=6$ contributions are estimated using the vacuum saturation approximation (VSA) (see Ref.~\cite{pp99} for the explicit expression) and $D=8$ contributions neglected~\cite{gamizetal,kmcwvus}.
+These assumptions are potentially dangerous since the FB V+A VSA estimate involves a very strong double cancellation{\footnote{A factor of $\sim 3$ reduction occurs when the individual $ud$ and $us$ V+A sums are formed, and a further factor of $\sim 6$ reduction in forming the FB $ud-us$ V+A difference. }}, and the VSA is known to be badly violated, in a channel-dependent manner, from studies in the non-strange sector~\cite{dv7}.

 Such assumptions can, in principle, be tested by varying $s_0$.
-Writing $D>4$ contributions to $\Delta\Pi (Q^2)$ as $\sum_{D>4} C_D/Q^D$, with $C_D$ the effective dimension $D$ condensate, the integrated $D=2k+2$ OPE contribution to the RHS of Eq.~(\ref{basicfesr}), for a polynomial weight $w(y)=\sum_{k=0}w_k y^k$ with $y=s/s_0$, is, up to $\alpha_s$-suppressed logarithmic corrections,
+Writing $D>4$ contributions to $\Delta\Pi (Q^2)$ as $\sum_{D>4} C_D/Q^D$, with $C_D$ the effective dimension $D$ condensate, the integrated $D=2k+2$ OPE contribution to the RHS of Eq.~(\ref{basicfesr}), for a polynomial weight $w(y)=\sum_{n=0}w_n y^n$ with $y=s/s_0$, is, up to $\alpha_s$-suppressed logarithmic corrections,

 Problems with the assumptions employed for $C_6$ and $C_8$ in the conventional implementation will thus manifest themselves as an unphysical $s_0$-dependence in the $\vert V_{us}\vert$ results obtained using weights $w(y)$ with non-zero coefficients, $w_2$ and/or $w_3$, of $y^2$ and $y^3$.